This BLOG On How Do I Know How Much Home I Can Afford Versus Qualify Was UPDATED And PUBLISHED On March 3rd, 2020

-- If things break down, you cannot call your landlord and are responsible for yourself
+- If things break down, homeowners cannot call their landlord and are responsible for themselves

 - On the rewards end, your property will appreciate

-- You get to write off mortgage interest expenses
+- Homeowners get to write off mortgage interest expenses

 - Upside in appreciation

-- You are secure and do not have to worry about your landlord not renewing your lease
+- Do not have to worry about landlord not renewing lease

 Upgrading To A Larger Home Or Downsizing To A Smaller Home

-- If the existing property has at least 25% equity, then mortgage lenders will let you use 75% of the potential rental income of the first property as qualified income in your debt-to-income ratio calculations.
+- If the existing property has at least 25% equity, then lenders will let you use 75% of the potential rental income of the first property as qualified income in debt-to-income ratio calculations

-- If you don’t have 25% equity in the first property, then the home buyer can pay down the current mortgage loan balance to have at least a loan to value of 75% LTV.
+- Exiting homeowners without 25% equity in the first property, then the home buyer can pay down the current loan balance to have at least a loan to value of 75% LTV